China steps up rules against falsifying economic data

-BEIJING China released rules on Monday aimed at preventing local governments from falsifying economic data, as the central government steps up its campaign for more reliable statistics.
+BEIJING (Reuters) - China released rules on Monday aimed at preventing local governments from falsifying economic data, as the central government steps up its campaign for more reliable statistics.

 Amid a protracted slowdown in the world's second-largest economy, several regional and provincial governments including Liaoning, Jilin and Inner Mongolia have been caught inflating their statistics.